rclone/rclone/docs/content/cache.md

 #### --cache-plex-insecure

-Skip all certificate verifications when connecting to the Plex server
+Skip all certificate verification when connecting to the Plex server

 - Config:      plex_insecure
 - Env Var:     RCLONE_CACHE_PLEX_INSECURE